PhilipB06/EconomyCraft/README.md

 # EconomyCraft

-A server-side economy for Fabric and NeoForge, configured in game or through JSON.
+A server-side economy for Fabric and NeoForge.
 Requires Architectury API.

 ---